-I WASN’T completely honest when I wrote a recent blog.
+I WASN’T COMPLETELY honest when I wrote a recent article.
 HumbleDollar’s editor asked why I reduced my stock position in 2017 from roughly 50% to 25%.
-He suggested I should mention it in my blog.
+He suggested I should mention it in my article.
 My answer: “At the time I made these changes, I was losing confidence in the sustainability of the bull market and wanted to reduce my risk.”
 That was true—but it wasn’t the whole truth.

 There’s another reason I initially left out the explanation for reducing my stock exposure: I’m simply not comfortable discussing my finances in great detail.
 There are only two things I will not talk about: my sex life and personal money matters.
 And it isn’t necessarily in that order.
 It’s one reason I write mostly about my life experiences that don’t reveal too much about my money.
 I did write a blog that revealed a little more financial information than I would like.
 It was uncomfortable.
 But I thought it was necessary.

 Some of my friends are very open about their money.
 I sit there like a bump on a log, amazed at what they are telling me.
 I feel guilty.
 But I just can’t share my personal financial information with them.
 It’s not because I’m stingy and trying to hide my money from my friends.
 When I go out with them, I usually pick up the tab or pay a portion.
 I have also helped friends who were going through difficult times with their finances.